 The line 11 platform of Arts et Métiers is an unexpected sight to behold.
 Probably the most fantastical of all the Paris Metro stations, the platform was redesigned in 1994 by Belgian comic artist François Schuiten.
 Himself inspired by the stories of Jules Verne and surrealist artworks by René Magritte, Schuiten is known for his depiction of fantastical futuristic cities.
 The metro is completely covered in riveted copper plates to look like a steampunk submarine, or Jules Verne’s Nautilus.
 There are ship-style portholes featuring dioramic scenes of inventions and landscapes, tiny copper seats, even wheels and gears hanging from the ceiling.
 The effect is topped off with dim, low lighting for mood.
 Whether you seek it out intentionally, or stumble across the platform by accident, Arts et Métiers is surely one of Paris’ most amazing stations.

 There are at least 5 different Statue of Liberties waiting to be discovered in Paris, of different sizes and colours.
-They’re not just replicas for the sake of decoration, either.
 Some of them are the actual maquettes used to plan the construction of the final work that stands in New York City today.

 - The most famous (and the largest) is a quarter-scale replica of the Statue of Liberty, given to the French by the Americans just 3 years after the French gave the original.
 It’s located on Île aux Cygnes, an artificial island in the Seine.

 - Crafted by Frédéric Auguste Bartholdi himself (the sculptor of the original in New York City), a small version stands just outside the Musée d’Orsay.
 It was previous in the Jardin de Luxembourg.

 - Where Bartholdi’s Musée d’Orsay replica used to stand in the Jardin de Luxembourg, there is now a small bronze version.